 - Low G Man has red potion bottles that drain one block of health instead of restoring one block as the blue potions do.
 In fact, the main attack of one of the stage bosses is to throw these bottles at you.

-- The Quest Of Ki, like The Tower of Druaga, had one type of item found in chests that would make the level timer run out faster.
+- The Quest Of Ki, like The Tower of Druaga, has one type of item found in chests that will make the level timer run out faster.

-- In Athena, among the items that could randomly drop were flasks of poison which running into would cause Athena's hit points to start draining.
-This could be countered either before or after by picking up an antidote flask.
-The harp item, that would let Athena keep her items after dying, had an evil version that instantly took all of them away.
-In the NES version, the hourglass item that affected the timer also had a broken version that would reduce rather than increase it.
+- In Athena, among the items that can randomly drop are flasks of poison which running into causes Athena's hit points to start draining.
+This can be countered either before or after by picking up an antidote flask.
+The harp item, that will let Athena keep her items after dying, has an evil version that instantly takes all of them away.
+In the NES version, the hourglass item that affects the timer also has a broken version that will reduce rather than increase it.

 - Kick Master has a "poison" item that decreases your Life Meter.
 It's utterly obvious and avoidable unless you're not looking closely at what enemies drop.

 - In Ninja Jajamaru-kun, breaking open the brick sections of platforms sometimes reveals useful powerups and sometimes bombs that kill you if you jump into them but go away after a few seconds.
 The sequel Jajamaru no Daibouken also has bombs in blocks, though these don't disappear on their own.

 - Rockman 4 Minus Infinity: The Skull Amulet (obtained by finishing off Skull Man with the Recycle Inhaler) originally cursed Hell Wheel (Skull Man's weapon), making it incredibly slow and turning it into an outright Joke Weapon.
 This was changed in the v0.01 release.